Things You Thought You Knew – Quantum Cat

 If it does,

-then there is a probability that the particle that's stuck on one side will just simply appear on the other side of the mountain.
+then there is a probability that the particle that's stuck on one side will just simply appear on the other side of the mountain

-having never had to ascend it in the first place, because it didn't have enough energy to do it.
+having never had to ascend it in the first place because it didn't have enough energy to do it

-But because it exists as a wave function, there will always be a probability that it can show up where it was not invited.
+but because it exists as a wave function there will always be a probability that it can show up where it was not invited

-Oh, that's called quantum mechanical tunneling.
+oh that's called quantum mechanical tunneling quantum wedding crashing

 This would be good for a Trump.

-They built the wall wall
+We built the wall

 to keep you out.

+But they're still tunneling in.
 They must be quantum mechanical entities.

 This is the thing.